Law of Hong Kong: History and the Basic Law

 Hong Kong's legal system was developed under British governance, based on the English common law.
 Under British rule, the constitutional documents that governed Hong Kong were the Letters Patent and the Royal Instructions, and judicial cases were generally appealable to the Judicial Committee of the Privy Council in the UK.

 In the 1984 Sino-British Joint Declaration, the UK and the PRC mutually agreed that Hong Kong would be returned to China after 1997.
 Hong Kong would be governed by the "one country, two systems" principle, under which Hong Kong's previous capitalist system and way of life, including the legal system, would remain unchanged for a period of 50 years until 2047.

 The Hong Kong Basic Law, which is a law passed by the Chinese National People's Congress, came into effect in 1997, becoming the constitutional document in Hong Kong.
 The law was passed in accordance with Article 31 of the Chinese Constitution, which authorized the establishment of Special Administrative Regions.
 The Basic Law sets out the status of Hong Kong as a Special Administrative Region of the PRC, the one country, two systems principle, the political structure of Hong Kong, and the rights of duties of Hong Kong residents.

+Bilingualism

+Hong Kong has a bilingual legal system, with both Chinese and English being official languages of Hong Kong.
+Today, all laws are enacted in both Chinese and English with both versions enjoying equal status, and court proceedings may be conducted in either Chinese or English.
+While English remains the dominant language in the legal profession and the courts — with most court judgements still only published in English — the use of Chinese has become increasingly prevalent, and more than 70% of criminal cases in the magistrates' courts and District Court in 2017 were heard in Chinese.

+History

+English and Chinese both became official languages of Hong Kong with the enactment of the Official Languages Ordinance in 1974 for the purposes of communication between the government and the public.

+However, it was not until 1986 that the Hong Kong Royal Instructions were amended to allow laws to be enacted in English or Chinese.
+The first bilingual ordinance to be enacted by the Legislative Council was the Securities and Futures Commission Ordinance, which was passed into law in April 1989.

+In 1995, Chinese was allowed to be used as a procedural language in court, and the use of Chinese is now widespread in the lower courts, with 84% of cases in the magistrates' courts in 2017 conducted in Chinese.

+The Basic Law, which became Hong Kong's mini-constitution in 1997, provides for English, "in addition to the Chinese language", to be used "as an official language by the executive authorities, legislature and judiciary of the HKSAR".
+The Basic Law itself was enacted in Chinese by the Chinese national legislature, and while the English and Chinese versions are "equally authentic", the Chinese version prevails in the event of any discrepancy.